jckarter/clay/doc/primitives-reference.md

     [R, name | Record?(R) and Identifier?(name)]
     RecordWithField?(static R, static name) : Bool;

-`RecordWithField?` returns true if `R` is a record type with a field named by the static string `name`, false otherwise.
+`RecordWithField?` returns true if `R` is a record type with a field named by the static string `name`, or false otherwise.

 #### <a name="variant"></a>Variant?

     [V]
     Variant?(static V) : Bool;

-`Variant?` returns true if `V` is a symbol that names a variant type, false if `V` is not a symbol or is a non-variant-type symbol.
+`Variant?` returns true if `V` is a symbol that names a variant type, or false if `V` is not a symbol or is a non-variant-type symbol.

 #### <a name="variantmembercount"></a>VariantMemberCount